Written by 12:37 pm Blogs

 Consider Using Chemicals

 Once your car has started moving, pull over immediately if you see any foggy areas on your windshield.
-Spray any surface that’s covered in frost—that way once it melts away from one area, it won’t refreeze on another section of glass.
+Spray any surface that’s covered in frost — that way, once it melts away from one area, it won’t refreeze on another section of glass.

 Since cold temperatures cause water droplets to expand into ice-like crystals, if you can remove them before they have a chance to refreeze, chances are good your windshield will remain clear even as temperatures continue dropping.

-Scrape The Windshield
+Scrape the Windshield

 This can take anywhere from five minutes to half an hour, depending on how bad it is.
 Just scrape off as much of the frost as you can with a squeegee, ice scraper, or something else that won’t scratch your windshield.

 Then use hot water, starting at one corner and slowly moving around in a circle.
-You might have to repeat it several times before you get all of it off.
+You might have to repeat it several times before you get it all off.
 If you still have some after 15 minutes or so of scraping/wiping, put a towel on your dashboard or stick it in front of your defroster for about 10-15 minutes.
 The towel will warm up and melt off any leftover frost when you pull it away!

 Final Thoughts